Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

     -   Azure Automation Runbooks will need to be written to support these failovers as they are complex and must be done in the proper sequence.
 Using Runbooks will allow for single click failovers in both direction and won't involve any manual steps (although they can be built into the plan if the customer desires).

--   Given this will be an IaaS implementation, provide details of how you will provide HA and Failover capabilities to these VMs once they are in Azure
+-   Given this will be an IaaS implementation, provide details of how you will provide HA and Failover capabilities to these VMs once they are in Azure.

     -   These are mission critical systems that have multiple VMs, so they will be configured to leverage Managed Disks, Availability Sets and Premium disks.
 This provides for the most fault tolerance available to an Azure VM and will be eligible for a 99.95% SLA.
 The Internal Load balancer will also be used in front of the SQL Always On nodes that are running in Azure.